Spider-Man: Brand New Day: Post-production

+Music

+Michael Giacchino was confirmed in December 2025 to be returning as composer from the previous MCU Spider-Man films.
+He removed some musical notes from his Spider-Man theme to represent the pieces of Parker's life that he has lost.
+A soundtrack album was released by Sony Classical on July 31, 2026.
+Ned's "Spidey Tracker" app uses the theme song from the animated series Spider-Man (1967–1970).

 Marketing

-Cretton discussed the film at Sony's CinemaCon panel in March 2025 and Holland appeared via a video message to announce the title.
-Commentators noted the appropriateness of the title considering the "Brand New Day" comic book storyline explores a reset of Spider-Man's character and story following the events of the 2007–08 "One More Day" storyline, similar to the reset for the MCU's Peter Parker at the end of No Way Home.
-There was also speculation about what impact the events of Doomsday would have on the film.
-Diego Peralta at ComicBook.com questioned whether it would adapt specific elements from the comic storylines, such as having Parker make a deal with Mephisto to resurrect his aunt May Parker following her death in No Way Home, or if the title was just a reference to Parker's new life.
-Kevin Erdmann of Screen Rant said the "One More Day" and "Brand New Day" storylines were controversial with readers, in part because they reverted Spider-Man's character growth and relationships.
-He felt the film could follow a similar storyline without making the same mistake.
+Cretton discussed the film at Sony's CinemaCon panel in March 2025, where Holland appeared via a video message to announce the title.
+Commentators noted the appropriateness of the title, considering the "Brand New Day" comic book storyline explores a reset for Spider-Man following the events of the 2007–2008 "One More Day" storyline.
+There was speculation about what impact the events of Doomsday would have on the film, and whether specific elements from "Brand New Day" would be adapted such as having Parker make a deal with Mephisto to resurrect Aunt May.
+Kevin Erdmann of Screen Rant said the "One More Day" and "Brand New Day" storylines were controversial, in part because they reverted Spider-Man's character growth and relationships.
+He felt the film could follow a similar storyline without undoing the character growth.

-On August 1, 2025—known as "Spider-Man Day"—Sony released a nine-second teaser of the film's new Spider-Man costume.
-It has comics-accurate red and blue colors, raised webbing, and the same faint hexagonal webbing design on the fabric from Holland's previous suits.
-Michael McWhertor at Polygon likened the raised webbing to the suit worn by former Spider-Man actor Tobey Maguire and said the fabric was "glittery and textured", a contrast to Holland's prior high-tech suits.
-Gizmodos James Whitbrook said the new costume retained some of the "metallic shiny blue" from the suit that was introduced at the end of No Way Home.
-The next day, a twenty-second teaser was released with a full look at Holland in costume.
-Justin Carter, also at Gizmodo, said the biggest change other than the raised webbing was the spider logo on the chest, which is bigger than the one on Holland's previous costumes.
-Carter also noted the use of Michael Giacchino's MCU Spider-Man theme in the teaser.
-Jordan Moreau at Variety said the full costume was closer to the comics than Holland's previous costumes, while McKinley Franklin of The Hollywood Reporter said it resembled the suits worn by Maguire and Andrew Garfield in previous films.
-Discussing the new costume for Screen Rant, Andy Behbakht compared it to the suit that was introduced at the end of No Way Home.
-He pointed out that the script for No Way Home explains that Holland's Parker took inspiration from Maguire and Garfield's suits when designing his own.
+On August 1, 2025—known as "Spider-Man Day"—Sony released an eight-second teaser showing glimpses of the new Spider-Man costume, featuring raised webbing similar to Maguire's suits, and the same faint hexagonal design on the red-and-blue fabric from Holland's previous suits.
+A 22-second teaser giving a full view of Holland in costume, directed by his brother Harry, was released the next day.
+Justin Carter at Gizmodo said the biggest change other than the raised webbing was the larger spider logo on the chest.
+Carter also noted the use of Giacchino's MCU Spider-Man theme in the teaser.
+Jordan Moreau at Variety said the full costume was closer to the comics than Holland's previous costumes, while McKinley Franklin of The Hollywood Reporter said it resembled the suits worn by Maguire and Garfield.
 On August 10, Sony released a behind-the-scenes video recapping the first day of filming.
-Jack Dunn, also of Variety, felt Sony and Marvel had been generous with the amount of looks at the film they had released thus far.
+Varietys Jack Dunn felt Sony and Marvel had been generous with the amount of looks at the film so far.